-When I was writing my article for Ovrld, the hypothetical ‘Austin Emo-Revival’, Later Days was a band regularly name dropped by other artists and promoters that I interviewed; and spoken well of as an upcoming band to keep an eye on.
+When I was writing my article for Ovrld, the hypothetical ‘Austin Emo-Revival’; Later Days was a band name regularly dropped by other artists and promoters that I interviewed.
 I didn’t get around to interviewing Later Days personally, so I made it up to them by organizing a chat with The Kiwi Cowboy.
 It was fun to talk to 4 members at once, not the usual one on one interviewing I’m used to.
 Doing so over the phone has its challenges but what I received is a good insight into the short history of the band and what they’ve been getting up to.

 Kiwi Cowboy: You guys have barely been together a year, yet just released a debut album, something that takes some don’t attempt for a couple of years.
 What was it that spurred you to get an album down asap?

 Eric [Guitar]: Our guitarist Nate and I were both in other bands and had met and become really good friends.
 And we wanted a release, a way to project our artistic creativity into something when we weren’t arty at all.
 What happened is we started writing songs and then were going to start the band.
 A band where we’d be our own singers, do our own thing, fill spaces as we could.
 But we had lot of direction and guidance from others that made us realize what the band could be.
 Around January 2016 we made our decision to do a full length, we then met Brendan at the end Feb, and went into the studio April 4th.
 We had booked the studio time before we even knew what we were doing, which is a little ballsy, but it’s me and Nate’s personalities.
 That’s what we did and were really blessed to meet the people to fill out the rest of this band.
 And has been a crazy ride ever since.
 More than we ever imagined in the first place.